top of page

 It's a sort of fraud and money laundering league table, but one that you don't want to be at the top of.

 Scams, or to give them their industry name, Authorised Push Payment (APP) frauds, led to 207,000 UK victims to sending £485million to criminals in 2022 - the same period covered by the above chart.
-If you suffer fraud on your bank account, it's the money lost to a scam that you're most likely to end up not getting back.
+If you suffer fraud on your bank account, it's the money lost to a scam that you're leat likely to get back.

 Given that you're now more likely to be a victim of fraud than any other crime in the UK, it's worth knowing which banks have got your back, and which banks haven't.